-Swiss diplomats lodged request for tobacco firm in Moldova
+Swiss diplomats placed request for tobacco firm in Moldova

 It also defended its support for Philip Morris: “one of the tasks of Swiss embassies is to represent the interests of the Swiss economy in their host country,” it told the newspaper.
 “That’s why it happens quite often that embassies are contacted directly by companies.”

-The story comes just a few weeks after a public debate around the role of Philip Morris in sponsoring the Swiss pavilion at Expo 2020 Dubai.
+The story comes just a few weeks after a public debate around Philip Morris' role in sponsoring the Swiss pavilion at Expo 2020 Dubai.
 Following negative headlines and criticism by health organisations, the partnership was dropped.

 The tobacco group did manage to get a hearing regarding the new legislation in Moldova, on July 17, Le Temps writes.
-Politicians turned a deaf ear, however, accepting the new law at the end of the month.
+Politicians, however, turned a deaf ear, accepting the new law at the end of the month.

 swissinfo.ch/dos